michael-w-williams/tutorials-1/UsingContexts/README.md

 ### Deploy Your Application to a Remote Server

 During deployment, Fn puts your function in the specified application.
 Then your function is packaged into an image and uploaded to Docker Hub.
-In the deploy command you can add the --version option to get more detail of what is happening with your function during deployment time.
+In the deploy command you can add the `--verbose` option to get more detail of what is happening with your function during deployment time.

 ![user input](images/userinput.png)
 >```